What is the best way to kill mice in your home? Snap traps or poison?

 If you set poison outside, it will be eaten by other wildlife too, so I highly recommend that you do not take this approach.

 Consider only one thing when setting up mouse ‘snap traps’ in your home, and that is:

 Remember where you put them and ensure nobody goes near them!

-Mouse traps are powerful because they need to break the neck of a Mouse when it is triggered.
-If you (or even worse, a Child) accidentally stumbles across a Mousetrap and triggers it, the pain will be excruciating.
+Mouse traps are powerful because they need to break a mouse’s neck when triggered.
+If you (or, even worse, a child) accidentally stumble across a mouse trap and triggers it, the pain will be excruciating.